BoLS logo Today's Tabletop & RPG News

 Milton Bradley is a board gaming company that, at this point, everyone knows.
 They have been around for ages and have tons of games, each and every one of them fun for the whole family!

-What a lot of people may not realize, is that Milton Bradley was a real person.
+Before it was just a board gaming company, Milton Bradley was a real person.
 He created the company and designed at least a few of the games himself.

 Let’s step back and take a look at the early works of the late Milton Bradley.